 Daena has enjoyed dual careers in business organizational development and in the performing arts.
 She combines these backgrounds to design innovative educational programs for numerous world-class companies, organizations, and academic institutions in the USA and abroad.
 Her programs incorporate her Improvisation and Influence Model ©, which cultivates dynamic leadership, adaptability, presence, and collaborative communication skills.
 Her consulting clients include organizations, executives, and managers in the financial services, telecommunications, energy, hospitality, retail, fashion, real estate, manufacturing, entertainment, engineering, legal services, and health care industries.

-Daena has written, produced and performed in many original one-woman theater performances which have received wide critical acclaim throughout the United States and internationally.
+Daena is also an actor, director, and member of SAG-AFTRA (Screen Actors Guild & American Federation of Radio and Television Artists).
+Her numerous original one-woman theater performances have received kudos in the USA and internationally.
 The Boston Globe has called her an "impressive talent" and the Tel Aviv Ha’eer wrote, "Giardella is a phenomenon...a classic actress."
-She is a member of the American Federation of Radio and Television Artists.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Tel: (617) 715-5675